Dealing with a lack of confidence in a coachee

 Skills and Attributes – what do people admire about you/what are you great at?

-Tangible achievements – exams and education/awards/completed projects?
+Tangible Achievements – exams and education/awards/successfully completed projects?

-Intangible achievements – things you are proud of/feel good about/good things said to you?
+Intangible Achievements – things you are proud of/feel good about/good things said to you?

 Encourage the coachee to think of as many things as they can, no matter how small.
 Treat the exercise as a continual ‘work in progress’ which the coachee should add to whenever they think of something positive or affirming about themselves or their achievements.
-The intention is to help the coachee realise that they have many positive attributes, achievements, and skills that are already recognised by themselves and others and which they can build on with encouragement.

 In addition to such techniques as those outlined above, the coach should be encouraging the coachee to be aware of, and work on, simple things which can make a big difference to their levels of confidence.